edumserrano/webpack-module-federation-with-angular/README.md

 This might seem like something obvious but if you understand this then you understand that there are infinite ways to expose Angular/Vue/React/etc apps/components as webpack modules and equally infinite ways to consume them.

-**There is no single best way to do things, some ways might enable functionality that others don't but in the end it's up to you to decide what's good enough/best for your use case.**
+**There is no single best way to do things, some ways might enable functionality that others don't but in the end it's up to you to decide what you prefer for your use case.**

 > **Warning**
 >